 By the way, through the information boxes and the hotspots we use, we can put additional information where we want and also time-control it again.
 This means that we can put the entire web into the virtual tour.
 That is done in the backend by switching to code view, creating something beautiful and digital, and can then put code into an info box.

 We can put info boxes where we want and as many as we want.
 This means that we can now go towards the road to gamification.
 We can install immediately as many additional information including sound files, and so on, as we want.
 Hereby we make sure, through a well-done tour, that we can do storytelling on the one hand, and we make sure that people use it for a super long time and when that’s on your website, you have SEO optimization again.

 Christian: Again, on gamification and hotspots.
 Assuming I had a hotel tour now, could I, as a hotel operator, also say “Find the moose head and then you get a discount code for one night 10% cheaper”?
 Would that be possible?

 That’s why they did it.
-And we’re right now building more hotel tours where you can navigate right in the Royal Suite or in the standard room, and directly book it in the in-house booking system.
+And we’re right now building more hotel tours where you can navigate right in the Royal Suite or in the standard room, and directly book it in the corporate booking system.

 Stefan: Let’s get out of the hotel on to the street.
 On your website there is a movie where you run with such a 3D cam on your backpack over the Kö.
 What is it all about?